jatkinson1000/archeryutils/paper/paper.md

 As a precision-based sport, archery lends itself well to mathematical modelling with examples in literature being @lane2013construction, @park2014modelling, and the 2023 handicap system by Archery GB [@handicaps].
-Like many scientific models, these are described in papers where they are used by the authors, but no software implementation is publicly available.
-This presents a barrier to further research and development for those who understand how to use the models, but not how they are constructed or implemented.
+Although these models are well described in their respective papers, no software implementations have been made publicly available, presenting a barrier to further research and development.
 _archeryutils_ has been developed as a tool to remove this barrier and improve reproducibility.